ToniWonKanobi/theoveranalyzed.net/README.md

 Our own changes:

 * Post tagging
+* Added config.js so you are changing camel.js less for each site.
 * Broke out the templates in index.md to separate files inside the templates folder
 * sitemap.xml support
 * Featured Image support